build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 4.3.
 Next we will [upload a file to the S3 bucket](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_object) that we created in a previous step.
 This is not required, but for demonstration purposes we want to use the IP address of one of the EC2 instances to ensure that findings are generated in this tutorial.
-So in the code below we are uploading a text file to our S3 bucket, calling it MyThreatIntelSet, and the content of the file will be the IP address found in the variable `var.malicious_ip`.
+In the code below we are uploading a text file to our S3 bucket, calling it MyThreatIntelSet, and the content of the file will be the IP address found in the variable `var.malicious_ip`.

 ```